AdobeDocs/experience-manager-core-components.en/help/components/page.md

 For more information about Core Component versions and releases, see the document [Core Components Versions](/help/versions.md).

-## Progressive Web App Support {#pwa-support}

-Release 2.15.0 of the Core Components introduced support for AEM as a Cloud Service's built-in [Progressive Web Apps (PWA) features.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/enable-pwa.html) With a simple configuration at the site level, turn your AEM experience into a PWA!

 ### Technical Details {#technical-details}

 The latest technical documentation about the Page Component [can be found on GitHub](https://adobe.com/go/aem_cmp_tech_page_v3).